a1tem/knowledge-base/readme.md

 - Search by article title and content and also by additional fields
 - Validation on additional fields
 - Pagination
+- Fully customizable as you have access to all the Vue components

 ## Demo